trustoverip/tswg-did-method-webs-specification/spec/core.md

 #### Read (Resolve)

-Resolving a `did:webs` DID must follow these steps:
+1. Resolving a `did:webs` DID MUST follow these steps:
-1. Convert the `did:webs` DID back to HTTPS URLs as described in section [Target System(s)](#target-systems).
+    1. MUST convert the `did:webs` DID back to HTTPS URLs as described in section [Target System(s)](#target-systems).
-1. Execute HTTP GET requests on both the URL for the DID document (ending in `/did.json`) and the URL for the [[ref: KERI event stream]] (ending in `/keri.cesr`).
+    1. MUST execute HTTP GET requests on both the URL for the DID document (ending in `/did.json`) and the URL for the [[ref: KERI event stream]] (ending in `/keri.cesr`).
-1. Process the [[ref: KERI event stream]] using [KERI Rules] to verify it, then derive the `did:webs` [[ref: DID document]] by processing the [[ref: KERI event stream]] according to section [DID Document from KERI Events](#did-document-from-keri-events).
+    1. MUST process the [[ref: KERI event stream]] using [KERI Rules] to verify it, then derive the `did:webs` [[ref: DID document]] by processing the [[ref: KERI event stream]] according to section [DID Document from KERI Events](#did-document-from-keri-events).
-1. Transform the retrieved `did:web` DID document to the corresponding `did:webs` DID document according to section [Transformation to did:webs DID Document](#transformation-to-didwebs-did-document).
+    1. MUST transform the retrieved `did:web` DID document to the corresponding `did:webs` DID document according to section [Transformation to did:webs DID Document](#transformation-to-didwebs-did-document).
-1. Verify that the derived `did:webs` DID document equals the transformed DID document.
+    1. MUST verify that the derived `did:webs` DID document equals the transformed DID document.
     1. KERI-aware applications MAY use the [[ref: KERI event stream]] to make use of additional capabilities enabled by the use of KERI.

 > Capabilities beyond the verification of the DID document and [[ref: KERI event stream]] are outside the scope of this specification.